-There will be four Comprehension Opportunities throughout the semester.
-The first two Opportunities will cover four chapters each.
-The last two Opportunities will cover three chapters each.
+There will be three Comprehension Opportunities throughout the semester.
+The first two Opportunities will cover topics discussed in the seven chapters of the text that we will cover.
+The first Opportunity will cover three chapters and the second Opportunity will cover four chapters.
+The last Opportunity will cover information learned during the Microsoft Excel portion of our course.
+The Opportunity will include questions about ways that Microsoft Excel can be used and basic skills and knowledge.
+In addition, it could include a practical portion related to creating a Microsoft Excel workbook.
 The Opportunities have due dates listed on the course schedule.
 This is the date that the Opportunity is due.
 The Opportunities will be taken online through Blackboard.
 They will be open for two days, starting the day before it's due on the course schedule at midnight and will end on the scheduled due date at 10 p.m.
 See the course schedule for the due dates.
 If you are going to miss a Comprehension Opportunity, please notify the professor as early as possible.
 We can work together to schedule a time to take the Opportunity.
 If you have a family or medical emergency, please discuss it with your professor as soon as possible.
-Connecting with Students for Success